adrianlopezjeje/backend/README.md

 The repository is organized in several directories:

- - `.vscode/launch.json`: used to configure the debugger in Visual Studio Code.
+ - `.vscode/launch.json`: contains configurations of the debugger in Visual Studio Code.

- - `/app`: contains the code of the express application.
+ - `/app`: contains the code of the Express application.

     - `app/config`: contains the configuration files.
     - `app/routes`: contains the routes (API endpoints) for authorization and book management.